joaduo/xpathwebdriver/README.md

 [![Codeship Status for joaduo/xpathwebdriver](https://app.codeship.com/projects/a77b1220-ecf1-0137-98b2-4e2936dc9ea3/status?branch=master)](https://app.codeship.com/projects/374749)

 A python wrapper for interacting with Selenium through XPath and CSS selectors.
-The main difference is that you can use use XPaths like:
+You can now use XPaths like:

 ```
 //div/text()
 ```

-Which will return you a string, something webdriver API makes more complicated.
+Which will return you a string as expected.
+Something webdriver API makes more complicated.

-Means you can write all your tests based on XPath without having to do heavy python manipulation of the resulting objects.
+Means you can write all your tests based on XPath.

 Also adds:

 - Interactive shell for testing XPath manually and easily against a live browser
   - You can share the interactive shell with a script, to keep track of errors/debugging
 - Multiple browser management
-- Browser life management (wether to keep the browser open or kill it on exit)
+- Browser life management (whether to keep the browser open or kill it on exit)
   - Management is done through python contexts (`with` statement)
 - Useful settings for local and remote (headless) testing
   - Also supports environment variables as settings